-Housing Allocation Policy: HA1 SHELAA Reference: 3126 (incorporating 1263, 1337, 2849, 3005, 3019, 3046, 3056, 3122, 3162, 3164, 3189, 3191) Name: North and South of Greenaway Lane Allocated Use: Residential Location: Warsash Indicative Yield: 824 dwellings Size: 33.43 ha Planning Status as at 1 July 2020 1 April 2021 : SHELAA sites 1263, 2849, 2890, 3005, 3019, 3046, 3056, 3162 and 3164 subject to current planning applications.
+Housing Allocation Policy: HA1 SHELAA Reference: 3126 (incorporating 1263, 1337, 2849, 3005, 3019, 3046, 3056, 3122, 3162, 3164, 3189, 3191) Name: North and South of Greenaway Lane Allocated Use: Residential Location: Warsash Indicative Yield: 824 dwellings Size: 33.43 ha Planning Status as at 1 July 2020 : SHELAA sites 1263, 2890, 3005, 3019, 3046, 3056, 3162 and 3164 subject to current planning applications.
 Site 2849 allowed on appeal.

-- a) The quantum of housing proposed shall be broadly consistent with the indicative site capacity; and - b) Primary highway access should be focused on Brook Lane and Lockswood Road with limited access via Greenaway Lane where necessary, subject to consideration of the impact on the character of Greenaway Lane; and - c) The provision of vehicular highway access between development parcels without prejudice to adjacent land in accordance with Policy D3; and - d) The provision of a continuous north south Green Infrastructure Corridor between the northern and southern site boundaries that is of an appropriate scale to accommodate public open space, connected foot and cycle paths, natural greenspace and wildlife habitats that link the two badger setts and other species, and east-west wildlife corridors.
-Highway cross-over points shall be limited in number and width and include wildlife tunnels where necessary, in accordance with the Framework Plan; and - e) The provision of pedestrian and cycle connectivity between adjoining parcels, as well as providing connectivity with Warsash Road and nearby facilities and services; and - Building heights should be limited to a maximum of 2.5 storeys, except for buildings which front onto Greenaway Lane and Brook Lane where building heights shall be limited to a maximum of 2 storeys; and
+- a) The quantum of housing proposed shall be broadly consistent with the indicative site capacity; and - b) Primary highway access should be focused on Brook Lane and Lockswood Road with limited access via Greenaway Lane where necessary, subject to consideration of the impact on the character of Greenaway Lane; and - c) The provision of vehicular highway access between development parcels without prejudice to adjacent land in accordance with Policy D3; and

-- h) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - i) Provide future access to the existing underground water and wastewater infrastructure for maintenance and upsizing purposes (included at the request of Southern Water); and - j) The site is identified as a mineral safeguarded site (sand and gravel are likely to underlay site).
-A Minerals Assessment will be required prior to any development in accordance with the Hampshire Minerals and Waste Plan (2013); and - k)j) Infrastructure provision and contributions including but not limited to health, education and transport shall be provided in line with Policy TIN4 and NE3.
+- d) The provision of a continuous north south Green Infrastructure Corridor between the northern and southern site boundaries that is of an appropriate scale to accommodate public open space, connected foot and cycle paths, natural greenspace and wildlife habitats that link the two badger setts and other species, and east-west wildlife corridors.
+Highway cross-over points shall be limited in number and width and include wildlife tunnels where necessary, in accordance with the Framework Plan; and - e) The provision of pedestrian and cycle connectivity between adjoining parcels, as well as providing connectivity with Warsash Road and nearby facilities and services; and - Building heights should be limited to a maximum of 2.5 storeys, except for buildings which front onto Greenaway Lane and Brook Lane where building heights shall be limited to a maximum of 2 storeys; and - g) Existing trees subject to a Tree Preservation Order should be retained and incorporated within the design and layout of proposals in a manner that does not impact on living conditions; and - h) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - i) Provide future access to the existing underground water and wastewater infrastructure for maintenance and upsizing purposes (included at the request of Southern Water); and - j) The site is identified as a mineral safeguarded site (sand and gravel are likely to underlay site).
+A Minerals Assessment will be required prior to any development in accordance with the Hampshire Minerals and Waste Plan (2013); and - k) Infrastructure provision and contributions including but not limited to health, education and transport shall be provided in line with Policy TIN4 and NE3.
 In addition, the following site-specific infrastructure will be required: - i.
 Two junior football pitches on-site; and - ii.
 Off-site improvements to existing sports facilities